SportBeep.com

 While results on Friday ensured England had already advanced to the knockout rounds, failure to beat Panama is likely to raise more questions about their right to be regarded as serious contenders for the title.

-Portugal coach Roberto Martinez insists though he is not looking any further than Saturday’s opponents.
+Portugal coach Roberto Martinez insists though he is not looking no further than Saturday’s opponents.
 “The focus is to try to win the game and not think about the next opponent,” Martinez said Friday.
 “If you want to do well in a tournament, you have to beat anyone and everyone.
 There’s no single right path or position.
 What matters is that we play at our best, and you can only do that by winning.”

 After Friday’s hectic round of fixtures, just four places among the last 32 remain to be filled, with 28 teams having already advanced.
 Among those teams facing a nervous wait on Saturday to see if they will advance are Iran, who suffered heartache on Friday when they drew 1-1 with Egypt in Seattle.
 Iran thought they had clinched a dramatic injury-time winner that would have propelled them into the knockout rounds, only for the goal to be ruled offside.
+Egypt, though, goes into the round of 32, and coach Hossam Hassan played down worries over star player Mohamed Salah, who took a knock.

 © 2024 AFP